redrumkev/bolt.new-any-llm/README.md

 - ⬜ Prompt caching
 - ⬜ Ability to enter API keys in the UI
 - ⬜ Prevent Bolt from rewriting files as often
+- ⬜ Our own "http://cursor.directory” that leverages selected LLMs to review templates/project specs, dynamically create prompts, and report back on success for continuous improvement.

 # Bolt.new: AI-Powered Full-Stack Web Development in the Browser